Revised March 6, 2021; #2 added March 24, 2021

-- However, I do believe that the “big pieces of the puzzle” are incorrect places here.
+- However, I believe that the “big pieces of the puzzle” are incorrect here.

 I Hope Scientists Would Become Interested in Buddha Dhamma

-5. Kurt Gödel would have really enjoyed Buddha Dhamma.
+5. Kurt Gödel would have enjoyed Buddha Dhamma.
 It would have been tremendous if he was alive to go through the material here and point out any inconsistencies.
 Many of the scientists that I admire, including Einstein, Feynman, Gödel, Heisenberg, de Broglie, Sagan, and many more, would have easily grasped the message of the Buddha.
 Unfortunately, they never came across the pure Dhamma; David Bohm came close.

 - I hope the current generation of scientists and philosophers will get an opportunity to examine the pure Dhamma.

-6. I do not want wrong impressions to come out of this post.
+6. I do not want anyone to get the wrong impression from this post.
 I love science and physics in particular.
 Before discovering the pure Dhamma, physics was my passion, and I still try to keep up with new findings.

 - Yet, I have realized that discovering how inert matter behaves is a minute fraction of the whole existence’s knowledge.
 We cannot even discover everything about “matter” until we discover more about the “mind.”
 The Buddha said, “Manōpubbangamā Dhammā..” or “the mind precedes everything in this world….”.

 7. Let me give some examples.
-Albert Einstein introduced his Special Theory of Relativity in 1905 and his General Theory of Relativity in 1915.
+Albert Einstein introduced his Special Theory of Relativity in 1905 and General Theory of Relativity in 1915.
 The first showed that Newton’s Three Laws of Motion were only approximately correct, breaking down when velocities approached that of light.
-The second showed that Newton’s Law of Gravitation was also only approximately correct, breaking down when gravitation became very strong.
+The second showed that Newton’s Law of Gravitation was only approximately correct, breaking down when gravitation became very strong.

 - We could not see anything wrong with Newton’s laws of motion until we developed technologies that transcended our “level of consciousness”; see, “Expanding ‘Consciousness’ by Using Technology.”
 They worked well within our “probing sensitivities.”
-Even today, scientists do not use relativity equations to map out rocket trajectories to the Moon; Newton’s equations are good enough for that.
+Even today, scientists do not use relativity equations to map rocket trajectories to the Moon; Newton’s equations are good enough.